superdev3/MiniProjects/README.md

 **Why was this created?**

 > Unlike most of my Mini Projects this one didn't have a good reason for its creation.
 The main reason this was created was to test the rich library and the english_words library.
 This can be refactored in the future to be part of a text input or something similar to a spell highlighter.

+## Phone Number Tracer

+**How to use:**
+> First you have to open a terminal and run `pip install phonenumbers`.
+Now you can run the Phone Number Tracer file and it will open a terminal window.
+After it has been run, it will ask you for a phone number to trace.
+Press enter and you should see the Geolocation of where the Simcard linked to that phone number is or is registered.
+To end the program you can press the little `x` in the top right of the window, or you can press `ALT + F4`.

+**How does it work?**

+> After receiving the input, the number is passed to the phonenumbers.geocoder library.
+Then the returned string is printed to the Standard Output.
+Then the loop repeats.

+**Why was this created?**

+> The reason for the creation of this truly small project is that I saw a YouTube Short showing this library and its commands.
+This project was to test the library.
+I felt that its useful to upload and show others.